roman-milk/roman-milk.github.io/marybeth-strikes.md

  +++++++++++++++++++++++++++++++++++++++++++++++

  Two weeks after the pool and tennis court were finished John had a pool party and invited a host of friends, neighbors and people that he and I worked with.
 Tammy was there and she was just so nice to me that it was sickening, but I smiled all the way through the party.
 I made sure that I was always close to where she was or where John was so they couldn't sneak off together.
 I didn't want John to get laid because I had plans for him.
-Report_Story #2